wagtail/accessibility/audits/atag/atag_wagtail_7.0.md

   - Example (with Caption field): [Editing Blog Page: Desserts with Benefits, Image block](https://static-wagtail-v7-0.netlify.app/admin/pages/77/edit/#block-556e76b0-0f5a-42bb-b039-653f3d6b1f0b-section)
   - Alt text set to `alt=""`, with title displayed after the image, and custom field further down.
   - Proposed actions:
-    - Implement this pattern in the bakerydemo website, based on the new Wagtail 7.0 ImageBlock.
+    - Implement this pattern in the bakerydemo website, based on the built-in ImageBlock.
     - Associate both the title of the image, and the custom field, with `aria-labelledby`, or a combination of it and `aria-describedby`.
 - Fail: Images within rich text fields.
 Here the image’s title is displayed in a tooltip associated with the image, but there is no programmatic association.
   - Example: unavailable